Skip to Content

 Three actions are available in this panel:

-- AND: a row will only be removed of ALL of the selected Filters and specified Minima/Maxima across all variables that apply to that row.
+• AND: a row will only be removed if ALL of the selected Filters and specified Minima/Maxima across all variables apply to that row.

 Missing Values Processing

-In the Missing Value Processing panel you can specify which kind of processing to apply to variables with Missing Values, i.e., Filter, Replace, and Infer.
+• In the Missing Values Processing panel, you can specify which kind of processing to apply to variables with Missing Values, i.e., Filter, Replace, and Infer.

-This panel is only active if you select one of the variables that feature a small question mark icon .
+• This panel is only active if you select one of the variables that features a small question mark icon .
 This icon indicates that the corresponding variable contains at least one Missing Value.

 Filter